A gift in your will today will help families of tomorrow.

-If you don’t yet have a Will, this advice can help you in the process of preparing your Will.
-If you already have a Will, you can find out how you could update it to include a gift to The Hospice of St Francis.
+If you don't already have a Will, the below might help you in the process of preparing to write it.
+You can also find out how to update your Will to include a gift to The Hospice of St Francis

-2. It is useful to make a list of everything that you own (your Assets) and their approximate value (house, car, bank accounts, bonds, shares, pension benefits, insurance policies, personal possessions etc).You should also detail what you owe (outstanding mortgage, other loans or other money owed etc) and simply take this amount away from the total of your assets.
+2. Make a list of everything you own (your Assets such as your house/car) and their approximate value.You should also detail what you owe (outstanding mortgage, other loans or other money owed etc) and simply take this amount away from the total of your assets.
 In total this makes up the net value of your ‘Estate'.
 Your Solicitor will advise you on what you need to take into consideration.

 3. Make a list of names and addresses of people (the Beneficiaries) and causes that you wish to remember in your Will.

 4. Identify one or up to four people who you trust to be your 'Executors'– they will ensure that your Will is carried out according to your wishes.
 They can be family or friends, or a Solicitor.